pondrejk/dizzer/chap5-case_study_2.md

-# 5 Case Study: Lockdown traffic speeds
+# 5 Case study: traffic speeds

 In this case study we explore the possibilities and limitations of vector tiles to accommodate the temporal density of a dataset originally published as a live stream.
 For this purpose we chose to visualize changes in traffic speeds in the city of Brno.
 The temporal range of the source dataset e period form the 16th of March to the 10th of May 2020^[The author would like to thank Mapbox, Inc. for generously providing the traffic data sample for the purpose of this case study.].
 This time period coincidentally matches with the first period of government restrictions in Czech Republic to prevent the spread of the COVID-19 pandemic.
 The size, spatial and temporal detail of the dataset posed a challenge both in terms of data processing as well as in terms of designing the interactive cartographic visualisation^[Live demo of the application is accessible at <pondrejk.eu/traffic>, screenshots of the interface can be found in appendix c.].